 Information Behavior is a sub-discipline of information science that explores different approaches to human beings and information relationships.
-Information behavior deals with describing different ways in which people communicate information, focusing on searching and using information.
-When we talk about patterns, we get detached from things and focus on relationships between them.
-Information behavior is a result of information needs of users within an environment that can be defined as working, socio-cultural, political-economic or physical.
-Here is a difference between information behavior, information seeking, searching for information, and the use of information sources themselves.
+Information behavior deals with describing different ways in which people communicate information, focusing on searching and using information.1 When we talk about patterns, we get detached from things and focus on relationships between them.2 Information behavior is a result of information needs of users within an environment that can be defined as working, socio-cultural, political-economic or physical.^{3,4} There is a difference between information behavior, information seeking, searching for information, and the use of information sources themselves.
 Information Behavior is the totality of human behavior stemming from relationships with sources and channels of information.
-Information seeking behavior is a meaningful search for information to achieve certain goals.
-In the process of searching the user is interacting with more sources of information (e. g., library and information system).
+Information seeking behavior is a meaningful search for information (e. g., library and information system).
 Searching Information (Information Search Behavior) is a micro-level of behavior that describes the interaction of an individual with a particular information system or source of information.
+5